mlouward/Fun/tiktok-recipes/PLAN.md

 ### Phase 3: Paprika Integration

 1. **Paprika API Client**:
-    * In `src/paprika_exporter.py`, add functionality to communicate with the Paprika API, using the provided Gist for reference.
+    * In `src/paprika_exporter.py`, add functionality to communicate with the Paprika API, using the provided Gist or GitLab project for reference.
     * Handle user authentication securely.

 2. **Upload Functionality**: